mihaiug/ead/spring-student-annotations/README.md

  - `File -> Import -> Import Existing Maven Projects`
  -  Select the folder where is located the `spring-student-annotations` project (e.g. `d:\workspace\spring-student-annotations`)
 * Run the project:
- - From the `Package Explorer` view select `ro.ucv.inf.ead.spring.Application` or `ro.ucv.inf.ead.spring.AplicationConstr` cass from the `spring-student-annotations` project, right click and select `Run As -> Java Application`
+ - From the `Package Explorer` view select `ro.ucv.inf.ead.spring.Application` or `ro.ucv.inf.ead.spring.AplicationConstr` class from the `spring-student-annotations` project, right click and select `Run As -> Java Application`